freebsd/freebsd-src/docs/CommandGuide/llvm-symbolizer.rst

 -----------

 :program:`llvm-symbolizer` reads object file names and addresses from standard input and prints corresponding source code locations to standard output.
+If object file is specified in command line, :program:`llvm-symbolizer` reads only addresses from standard input.
 This program uses debug info sections and symbol table in the object files.

 EXAMPLE